j-ding/chess/README.md

 Welcome to Chess!

 For starters: Install a Java compatible IDE
-- Download and run java code
+- Download and run java code (all.java)

 Have you played chess beofre?
 friendly beginner guide: http://www.chessfornovices.com/